ecs-vlc/COMP6248/docs/index.md

 ## Where to get additional help

-Talk to me!
-You are more than welcome to arrange to meet to discuss issues related to the course - I will be in the labs each week.
+Talk to us!
+You are more than welcome to arrange to meet to discuss issues related to the course during lab sessions or by appointment.
 The lab sessions are also facilitated by a team of our PhD students who are experts in the deep learning / differentiable programming field in their own right (many of them have published work in this space, or are close to achieving that).
-I can be reached by [email](mailto:jsh2@ecs.soton.ac.uk) ~~or by coming to find me in my office (32/4043)~~ or in Teams or Slack.
+I can be reached by [email](mailto:jsh2@ecs.soton.ac.uk) ~~or by coming to find me in my office (32/4043)~~ or in Teams.